Massage Therapy Services and Modalities

 A vital system of lymphatic vessels are one of the main elimination channels in the body.
 The Lymphatic System clears toxins, unwanted proteins and waste that cannot be removed by any other means.
 The system helps to transport lymphocytes and hormones throughout the body, filters harmful substances and bacterial infection, maintains the balance of fluids in the body’s tissues and recovers substances that have escaped into the body.
 This network of delicate vessels and lymph nodes is the primary structure of the Immune System.
 The lymph nodes act as check points along the pathways of the vessels filtering the fluid (called lymph) and serve as the home for lymphocytes -- little Pac Man-like cells -- that attack and destroy foreign bacteria, viruses and abnormal cells, such as cancer cells.

 Because the Lymphatic System has no pump, its functions are dependent upon muscle contractions, diaphragmatic breathing and body movement.
 It is not uncommon to develop a sluggish lymphatic flow.
 Inactivity, consuming the wrong food and drink, as well as not drinking enough water can lead to poor lymphatic flow.
-Manual Lymph Drainage (MLD) is a massage technique that is designed to stimulate the lymph’s circulation, reduce sympathetic nervous activity, stimulate the defenses of the Immune System and increases the flow and volume of lymph fluid.
+Manual Lymph Drainage (MLD) is a massage technique that is designed to stimulate the lymph’s circulation, reduce sympathetic nervous activity, stimulate the defenses of the Immune System, and adjusts the flow and volume of lymph fluid.
+A benefit of filtering the vessels' fluids helps reduce swelling, ease discomfort and promote healing/recovery from such surgical procedures as: Plastic Surgery, Lipo, SmartLipo, Tummy Tuck and BBL.

 When the Lymphatic System is sluggish or blocked -- say after surgery or injury -- clients may incur swelling, feel tired, or be more susceptible to colds and infections.
 When the Lymphatic System works well, clients feel healthy and have a strong defense against illness.
 Several studies on the effectiveness of Manual Lymph Drainage (MLD) in the treatment of Fibromyalgia indicate that MLD can you help relieve pain and stiffness and improve sleep and general health.
 The technique involves the use of gentle, rhythmic strokes and pumping movements on the body toward the direction of the lymph nodes.
 Noonan Massage therapist, Patrick Noonan, LMT, is certified on Dr. Emil Vodder’s Manual Lymph Drainage (MLD) method.